RVSagar/openpose-docker/README.md

     ```bash
     docker image ls
     ```
-1. If the above fails (typically on linux), you may need to restart your docker daemon:
+1. If the above fails (typically on Ubuntu), you may need to restart your docker daemon:
     ```bash
     sudo service docker stop
     sudo service docker start